OpenTreeOfLife/otcetera/README.md

   See http://hydrodictyon.eeb.uconn.edu/ncl/ and
   https://github.com/mtholder/ncl

-It also uses easylogginpp which is distributed under an MIT License.
+It also uses easyloggingpp which is distributed under an MIT License.
 See http://github.com/easylogging/ for info on that project.
 The file from that project is otc/easylogging++.h

 ## Installation